 - 2. We’ll tell you if it matches

-A much better option is to choose SEAT’s optional Full Link system.
-This £150 extra comes with Android Auto, Apple CarPlay and MirrorLink as standard so you’ll be able to use many of your smartphone’s features – such as sat nav, music playback and messaging apps – through the Ibiza’s screen.
-Mid-range FR and top-spec Xcellence models come with all these features as standard.
+SEAT Ibiza SE models now come with a much larger 8.25-inch colour touchscreen with Bluetooth and DAB as standard.
+You also get Android Auto, Apple CarPlay and MirrorLink as standard.
+These features let you use many of your smartphone’s features – such as sat nav, music playback and messaging apps – through the Ibiza’s screen.